This is a guide to travel hacking without credit cards.

 List your home on a Vacation Rental Site

 While we may be leery of staying in an Airbnb again, renting your place to others is actually a great idea!
 It isn’t exactly passive income and you might end up with a bad tenant [or two].
 But there are some vacation rental hosts that report making upwards of $1K/month.
 To avoid paying for alternate lodging when you have a tenant, stay with friends/family, or only rent your place to others when you will be out of town.

 Perform tasks, run errands, and drive people around

 It’s amazing the things people will pay you to do.
 That sounds a teensy bit ominous but there are plenty of options out there for freelance errand work: Task Rabbit, Shipt, Door Dash, UberEats, and Postmates just to name a few.
 You can also become an Uber or Lyft driver in your free time.

 The end goal to travel hacking without credit cards is to save money.
 That’s why once you have your points and you’ve saved a bit of cash, it’s important to use them wisely.

 Get creative with your point transfers & purchases

 When you’re travel hacking without credit cards, you just want to collect points.
 Don’t worry too much about trying to consolidate them with one airline, one hotel, one car rental agency, etc. It just muddies up the details so collect them any way you can.
 Then get creative about how you utilize them.
-All agencies have partnerships with other companies in a different transportation sector.
-For example, United MilagePlus miles can be transferred to Marriott rewards points.
+All agencies have partnerships with other companies in different transportation sectors.
+For example, United MileagePlus miles can be transferred to Marriott rewards points.
 Marriott Rewards points can be transferred to Delta Airlines.
 You can even use Hilton Honors points to purchase rail tickets!
 The ratio of the points transfer can differ so mileage can vary [pun intended] so be strategic.

 Combine Points + Cash